The Illusive Last Generation

 [Photo by Alexander Schimmeck on Unsplash] |

 There is something perverse in promising one generation of believers after another that they live in the very “last days” and will certainly see the “Son of Man” coming to gather his elect.
-In fact, this confident assertion has been around in the church since at least the 1830s.
+In fact, this confident assertion has been prevalent in the church since at least the 1830s.

 But